conchyliculture/GhettoPro/README.md

 Be careful not to change the mode of your camera into something else (ie: Video mode), otherwise GhettoPro will be confused.

 Press the shutter button to take a picture!

+## Troubleshooting

+I realized that it happens quite a lot that the module will connect to wifi, but will be unable to open a socket to the camera.
+The only way I found to reset that is to "Reset connections" on it (which will change the WiFi password).